shaheen1991/Roomie-With-login/README.md

 HTML, CSS, JS, Bootstrap.
 Node.js
-MongoDB - NoSQL data base.
+Used MongoDB - NoSQL data base.
 Used PASSPORT for authentication
 MVC folder structure.
 Deployed to Heroku with data